bhargavkulkarni-code/Tableau-project/README.md

-Outcome - the outcome of these graphs and dashboard its easy-to-understand price of each car and height, length, width, highway – mpg of each car its easy to understand by graphical representation Toyota car has more price, height, length, highway-mpg compare to all cars.
+Outcome - the outcome of these graphs and dashboard is identified price, height, weight, highway mpg trends and patterns of each car category and its easy-to-understand price of each car and height, length, width, highway – mpg of each car its easy to understand by graphical representation Toyota car has more price, height, length, highway-mpg compare to all cars.